JosephC94/ancient-artifacts/README.md

 1 As a historian, I would like a site that provides the ability to purchase ancient artifacts 2 As a history student, I would like to know more information about some historical artifacts to gain some knowledge and insight about them
-3 As a collector of rare and valuable items, I would like a site that allows me the opportunity to purchase more rare items to add to my collection
-4 As a competitive buyer, I would like a site that draws a lot of attention to potential bidders 5 As a person interested in unique historical artifacts, I would like a site that gives me the opportunity to purchase and find out more information about some of them
+3 As a competitive buyer, I would like a site that draws a lot of attention to potential bidders 4 As a person interested in unique historical artifacts, I would like a site that gives me the opportunity to purchase and find out more information about some of them
-6 As someone interested in historical events and artifacts, I would like a website that tells of the journey that an item went through for my own fascination
+5 As someone interested in historical events and artifacts, I would like a website that tells of the journey that an item went through for my own fascination
-7 As a user of the bidding site, I would like the opportunity to narrow my search to something that directly interests me so I am not searching through each and every product
+6 As a user of the bidding site, I would like the opportunity to narrow my search to something that directly interests me so I am not searching through each and every product

 ### Mock Ups